StanJulia/Stan.jl/README.md

 1. Parsing structure for input arguments to Stan.
 2. Parallel execution of Stan simulations.
-3. Read created .csv file by Stan back in to Julia.
+3. Read created .csv file by Stan back into Julia.

 ## Requirements